MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  The Locations, Imagery, and Routes APIs can be accessed using specially formatted URLs that contain all parameters required to get the requested information.
 Both of these APIs will return results in an HTTP message that may contain either JSON or XML.

- Working with the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs in PHP is extremely straightforward.
+ Working with the [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs in PHP is extremely straightforward.
 There are no extensions required, since all requests and responses work through standard HTTP (unlike the SOAP web services, which require a php_soap extension in order to function from PHP).
 If you request response information in XML format, it can be parsed and manipulated using built-in PHP extensions such as SimpleXML.

- This article will describe how to construct PHP pages that interact with all three of the currently available [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs.
+ This article will describe how to construct PHP pages that interact with all three of the currently available [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs.

 ## Setting Up Your Environment
- Before continuing with this article, you should ensure that you have the correct software installed and environment setup to develop and host PHP pages that will connect to the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs.
+ Before continuing with this article, you should ensure that you have the correct software installed and environment setup to develop and host PHP pages that will connect to the [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs.

 ### Required Software
  To work with and run the sample applications in this article, you will need a PHP-enabled web server.
 To develop the samples, we used **WampServer** (http://www.wampserver.com), a Windows-based development environment that includes Apache, PHP, and MySQL Database.
 It is easy to install and has everything you need to create and host PHP applications quickly and easily.
 You do not need to install any special extensions in order to work with the Bing Maps REST Services APIs.